PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/english.md

 # Meshes Concept
-If we want to make a voxel engine are going to need to understand what meshes are, since we will be manipulating meshes a lot.
+If we want to make a voxel engine, we are going to need to understand what meshes are, since we will be manipulating meshes a lot.

-### vertices
+### Vertices
 A mesh is really just some information on how to represent a shape.
-Most meshes sets of three positions to make triangles to represent their shape.
+Most meshes are sets of three points in space to make triangles to represent their shape.
 This is because triangles can be used to make any other shape.
-In Unity's mesh format a triangle is made using 3 positions.
-Actually the "correct" word used for "positions" is Vertices.
-In unity its just a Vector3.
-Lets make a triangle using 3 vertices.
+In Unity's mesh format a triangle is made using 3 points.
+Actually the "correct" word used for "points in space" is vertices (singular is vertex).
+In Unity a vertex just a Vector3.
+Let's make a triangle using 3 vertices.

 (This isn't valid C# code but don't worry once you get the concept you'll take off really fast)